zhangruotian/apify_x/analysis/analysis_plan.md

 ### Validation 2: Caption-Image Consistency (CIC)

 - Whether caption and image are consistent.
+- Note: Not evaluated in current dataset; requires additional field/method for scoring.

 ### Validation 3: Is the data reasonable?